noelleli/documentation/Contextly/Data Processing/How_to.md

 __NOTE__: Cron job has set up to sync log files from Rinode to EC2 then to S3.
 See `ec2-user@52.0.228.76:/home/ec2-user/contextly_sync` for bash script.
 You can update cron job schedule `/etc/crontab`.
 Job runs at UTC 20:30 daily. cron job has to be run as ec2-user; root is not set up with AWS CLI credential and key.
 Need to check `/home/ec2-user/contextly/new/` and `/home/ec2-user/contextly/opts/ folders to see if they are full.

 *Our BI instance already has AWS key-pair variables (`AWS_ACCESS_KEY_ID` & `AWS_SECRET_ACCESS_KEY`) set in the envirnment.
 **Both python scripts are not in any way optimized to fully ultize MapReduce and Spark process.
-Feel free to tweet them.
+Feel free to tweak them.

 ### Step by Step